Which Pair Of Statements Best Describes An Essential Amino Acid

 • Statement B: Consuming a variety of protein sources, including both complete and incomplete proteins, ensures a balanced intake of essential amino acids.

 Analysis: While Statement A is partially true (complete proteins contain all nine essential amino acids), it overlooks the importance of individual needs and the potential for variations in bioavailability.
 Statement B is a more accurate and comprehensive statement, acknowledging that a varied diet is often necessary to ensure balanced intake.
-Even if one eats only complete proteins, individual metabolic factors can influence requirements.
+Even if one eats only complete proteins, individual metabolic factors can influence requirements That's the part that actually makes a difference.
+And it works..

 Pair 5: (This pair will identify the best description)